Ligurian salted cake

 When the chard are cooked and the water has all evaporated add to taste the ricotta cheese or kefir or milk curds.

-Mix the beets with milk curd and pour it on the puff pastry to each portion put a whole egg with a pinch of black pepper and basil in the center.
+Mix the beets with milk curd and pour it on the puff pastry, a pinch black pepper and basil.

 Cover with puff pastry and put in the oven at 356° F for 30- 40 minutes.